SFU-Archives/atom-guidelines-processing-resources/resources/atom-importer.md

 Otherwise, it is easier to use the standard template.
 You can also create your own [project-specific import template](#project-specific-custom-template) in conjunction with the online conversion app.

 ## Standard AtoM import template
 The AtoM import template is a csv file with columns for each AtoM field (80+ columns).
 Once completed, it can be uploaded directly to AtoM.
-SFU has adapted it as an Excel file, with separate tabs for `Series`, `Files` and `Items`, deleting columns not typically needed at a particular level of description.
+SFU has adapted it as an Excel file, with separate tabs for **series**, **files** and **items**, deleting columns not typically needed at a particular level of description.
 You can use either the full or adapted version.
 - [Full AtoM csv import template (with all 80+ columns)](https://wiki.accesstomemory.org/Resources/CSV_templates) - from the AtoM documentation site.
 - [SFU adaptation (Excel)](../downloads/atom-import-template.xlsx) - includes guidelines to column data-entry.

+### How to use
 1. Create your series / file / item list.
 - If using the SFU adaptation, use the appropriate tab and save that tab as csv.
 - If using the full AtoM csv template, you can just delete any columns not required.